 Growing carrots is pretty straightforward, but there are a few essential questions to note before you get started.
 Here are FAQs about growing carrots for beginners.

-There are numerous varieties of carrots.
+The scientific name is Daucus carota subsp. sativus.
+There are many carrots varieties.
 Carrots are available in different colors, shapes and sizes.

 - Bolero: These carrots are up to eight inches long and are ideal for resisting blights and leaf pests.

 - Danvers: Also known as Classic Heirloom carrots, they can be up to eight inches long as well with a tapered end and a richness that is ideal for heavy soil.

 - Little Finger: Much like their name suggests, Little Finger carrots are only four inches, but they can grow up to one-inch thick.

 - Nantes: Known for their incredible crunchy and sweet texture and flavor, Nantes can grow up to seven inches and have a more cylindrical body.